• HOME

 Sprengeri Asparagus Fern (Asparagus Densiflorus)

-The sprengeri is not a true fern.
-It originates from South Africa and is in the asparagus family.
-It is found in large colonies, displacing native ground cover and understory shrubs.
-Asparagus fern has also escaped into tropical hammocks in Palm Beach County, choking out young native plants such as wild coffee.
-It is an evergreen plant with long, leggy branches, tiny scale-like leaves and thorns, making trimming and cultivating painful.
-Sprengeri is invasive because of its habit of overgrowing its planned parameters.
-It is used for ornamental purposes as ground cover or container plants.
-It tolerates full sun, whereas fern, usually, do not.
+The sprengeri is not a true fern; it originates from South Africa and belongs to the asparagus family.
+This invasive species is found in large colonies, displacing native ground cover and understory shrubs like wild coffee.
+Asparagus fern has also escaped into tropical hammocks in Palm Beach County, where it competes with other invasive plants such as air potato and Brazilian pepper, choking out young native plants.
+It is an evergreen plant with long, leggy branches, tiny scale-like leaves, and thorns, making trimming and cultivating painful.
+Sprengeri is invasive because of its tendency to overgrow its planned parameters.
+It is commonly used for ornamental purposes as ground cover or container plants and tolerates full sun, unlike many true ferns.

-There is an alternative to this expansive plant.
-The foxtail fern, (pictured at right) also an asparagus, tolerates full sun to partial shade, has branches that stand up, and no thorns.
-Their shape resembles a bushy fox tail.
-The berries of both Sprengeri and Foxtail are poisonous.
+There is an alternative to this expansive plant: the foxtail fern, also an asparagus, which tolerates full sun to partial shade, has upright branches, and lacks thorns.
+Its shape resembles a bushy fox tail.
+Both Sprengeri and Foxtail produce berries that are poisonous.
+In the broader context of invasive plants, it's worth noting other species like Chinese tallow, Cogan grass, and Tropical soda apple, which also pose threats to native ecosystems.

 Downy Rose Myrtle (Rhodomyrtus Tomentosa)